Diesel engine: Constant temperature

+Constant pressure

-By June 1893, Diesel had realised his original cycle would not work and he adopted the constant pressure cycle.
+By June 1893, Diesel had realised his original cycle would not work, and he adopted the constant pressure cycle.
 Diesel describes the cycle in his 1895 patent application.
 Notice that there is no longer a mention of compression temperatures exceeding the temperature of combustion.
 Now it is simply stated that the compression must be sufficient to trigger ignition.